hashicorp/terraform-provider-azurerm/website/docs/guides/service_principal_oidc.html.markdown

 Use the `TerraformTaskV4@4` task to easily connect Terraform to Azure using your workload identity.

-Alternativly you can expose the OIDC token to `idToken` variable by setting `addSpnToEnvironment: true`:
+Alternatively you can expose the OIDC token to `idToken` variable by setting `addSpnToEnvironment: true`:
 ```yaml
 - task: AzureCLI@2
   name: set_variables